Barry Rothman's Health Professions Web Site

 An online application for the CCT and the AET is always available.
 Both tracks use the same application, admit students each semester and have the same deadlines.
 However, the number of students admitted depends on both track and semester (summer: CCT~60, AET~25; fall: CCT~5, AET~25; spring: CCT~3, AET~25).
 See the Application and Admission web page for details.
 Applications are still being considered for admission into Cohort 7 (CCT) and Cohort C (AET) for spring 2013; both began this summer 2012 in early June.
 Cohort 8 (CCT) and Cohort D (AET) will begin in early June, 2013.

 The 2012-2013 application should be used until a new application becomes available.
-Applications for summer 2014 are now closed and applications for fall 2014 are now open.
-Deadline: May 15, 2014.
+Applications for fall 2014 are now closed and applications for spring 2015 are now open.
+Deadline: Oct 15, 2014.
 Late applications will be considered if space is available.

 We offer a highly successful Dental Post-Bac Program for about a total of 18 dental school reapplicants and first-time applicants that .have completed all dental school pre-requisite courses, are socionomically disadvantaged and are committed to practice in underserved communitiies.The 2013-2014 Program has been filled and began in late July, 2013 .
-The 2012-2013 application should be used for 2014-2015 applications until a new application becomes available, hopefully in early January, 2014.
-Deadline: April 1, 2014.
-Applications for 2013-2014 are now closed.
+The 2014-2015 application is now closed.
+The 2012-2013 application should be used for 2015-2016 applications until a new application becomes available.
+Deadline: April 1, 2015.